-Application Notes: Dependencies: The security functionality is resistant against side channel analysis and other attacks described in [31].
+Application Notes: Dependencies: MAC mode) [29], and NIST Special Publication 800-38B (CMAC mode) [28] 11 .
+The security functionality is resistant against side channel analysis and other attacks described in [32].
 To fend off attackers with high attack potential an adequate security level must be used (references can be found in national and international documents and standards).
 In particular this means that Single-DES shall not be used.
-[FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction.
-FCS_COP.1[RSA] Cryptographic operation Hierarchical to: FCS_COP.1.1[RSA] No other components.
-The TSF shall perform encryption, decryption, signature and verification in accordance with the specified cryptographic algorithm RSA and cryptographic key sizes 512 bits to 4096 bits that meet the following: PKCS #1, v2.1: RSAEP, RSADP, RSASP1, RSAVP1.
-Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [31].
+[FDP ITC.1 Import of user data without security Dependencies. attributes or FDP_ITC.2 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction.
+FCS_COP.1[RSA] Cryptographic operation Hierarchical to: No other components.
+FCS_COP.1.1[RSA] The TSF shall perform encryption, decryption, signature and verification in accordance with the specified cryptographic algorithm RSA and cryptographic key sizes 512 bits to 4096 bits that meet the following: PKCS #1, v2.1: RSAEP, RSADP, RSASP1, RSAVP1.
+Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [32].
 To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards).
 Dependencies: [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction.
 FCS_COP.1[RSA_PAD] Cryptographic operation Hierarchical to: No other components.
 FCS_COP.1.1[RSA_PAD] The TSF shall perform message and signature encoding methods in accordance with the specified cryptographic algorithm EME-OAEP and EMSA-PSS and cryptographic key sizes 512 bits to 4096 bits that meet the following: PKCS #1, v2.1: EME-OAEP and EMSA-PSS.
-Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [31].
+Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [32].
 To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards).
 Dependencies: [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction.
-FCS_COP.1[RSA_PubExp] Cryptographic operation Hierarchical to: No other components.
-FCS_COP.1.1[RSA_PubExp] The TSF shall perform public key computation in accordance with the specified cryptographic algorithm RSA and cryptographic key sizes 512 bits to 4096 bits that meet the following: PKCS #1, v2.1.
+FCS_COP.1[RSA_PubExp] Hierarchical to: Cryptographic operation No other components.